-Now that your child is three and the toddler years are behind him, here are some of the important milestones he will achieve as a young preschooler.
+Now that your child is a 3 year old and the toddler years are behind him, here are some of the important milestones he will achieve as a young preschooler.

 Celebrate them, but don’t get too fussed if you don’t see him progressing as fast as you wish.
 Every child is different.

 Place a small pile of wooden blocks in front of your 3 year old and ask him to build a tower, one on top of the other.

 If he concentrates hard, he is probably able to balance eight or nine blocks this way before his mini tower eventually topples over.
 He enjoys practising this until he gets it right.

 You’ll find that your 3 year old no longer uses the minimum amount of words to convey meaning, but instead uses four or five words combined together.

 He naturally extends the length of sentences he uses, as long as you provide a good model for him to copy.
 Your child’s language structures begin to resemble your own.

 He can hold small objects with a steady hand and move them quite precisely without dropping them from his grasp.